respectable-citizen/nanahira-language/README.md

 * once it's all compiled runtime is the same, and i plan on making compilation zoomzoom fast
 * i also plan on rewriting the compiler in this language once its ready

-it currently supports basic computation, functions, arrays, inline asm and syscalls
-it is possible to write a (somewhat janky) hello world program
+it currently supports basic computation, functions, arrays, if statements, inline asm, and syscalls it is possible to write a (somewhat janky) hello world program

 might rename it at some point to someone/something, havent decided yet